 This year the temperature on the climb was 78 degrees which was just about as hot as I’d like it to get on such a slow climb.
 Everitt impressively powered up the road, and neither Steve or I could catch him.
 Steve was right with me until the last half-mile or so, when I shifted up a gear and started to stand.
 The climb has my respect.

 At the lunch stop we enjoyed a nice meal of sandwiches, cookies, and fruit.
-“This is my favorite century,” remarked Steve at one point.
+“This is my favorite century,” Steve remarked.
 Indeed, every year on this ride there is great food and service, underscored by the lunch stop, in which a woman was singing and playing the guitar for us, and flowers were even set out on each table outside.
 Thankfully, this year the weather had cooperated, and unlike last year in which we had to huddle inside while the skies drizzled through a dense fog, we got to bask in the sun this year, with temps perhaps in the high 70s or low 80s.

 After about 20-30 minutes in such luxurious settings (for a bike ride), we hit the road again and began our descent through the redwood forests of the Santa Cruz Mountains.
 While the descent was welcome, the roads were really really rough, strewn with potholes, and shadows from the trees camouflaging some of these irregularities.
 I was about at the limits of my comfort levels trying to stay with Everitt and Steve here, but was happy that this year, unlike last year, I did not lose them.